rpm-software-management/dnf/doc/api_base.rst

   .. method:: download_packages(pkglist, progress=None, callback_total=None)

     Download packages in `pkglist` from remote repositories.
-Packages from local repositories or from the command line are not downloaded. `progress`, if given, should be a :class:`.DownloadProgress` and can be used by the caller to monitor the progress of the download. `callback_total` is function accepting two parameters - total size of the downloaded content in bytes and time when the download process started in seconds since the epoch.
+Packages from local repositories or from the command line are not downloaded. `progress`, if given, should be a :class:`.DownloadProgress` and can be used by the caller to monitor the progress of the download. `callback_total` is a function accepting two parameters: total size of the downloaded content in bytes and time when the download process started, in seconds since the epoch.
 Raises :exc:`.DownloadError` if some packages failed to download.

   .. method:: group_install(group_id, pkg_types, exclude=None, strict=True)